Mayank0875/DSA-Problem/Ancient Square Temple/problem.md

 ## Input Format

-- A single integer x
+- A single integer x — the total number of tiles available.

 ## Output Format

-- Return single integer — the integer square root of x.
+- Return single integer — the maximum possible side length r of the square courtyard that can be built using those tiles.

 ## Constraints